M1 Garand: Tanker models

 The Tanker name was invented after the war as a marketing gimmick for commercial Garands built on welded demilled receivers.
 There are three 18-inch M1 Garand variants, the M1E5 and T26, which never saw service, and the Pacific Warfare Board rifle, which saw very limited service in the Pacific.
 The M1E5 is equipped with a shorter 18-inch (457 mm) barrel and a folding buttstock.
 The T26 also uses an 18-inch (457 mm) barrel but retains the standard buttstock.
 The PWB rifle uses an 18-inch (457 mm) barrel, retains the standard buttstock, and has a foregrip secured by M1903 barrel band.

 A weapon with those features was potentially valuable for paratroopers, as it was more powerful than the carbines and submachine guns currently in use.
-Preliminary testing revealed it had excessive recoil and muzzle blast, but it was recommended that it be developed further.
+Preliminary testing revealed it had excessive recoil and muzzle blast, and it was recommended that it be developed further.
 The Infantry Board directed Col. Rene Studler to proceed with the project.

 The task was assigned to Springfield Armory, and John Garand began work in January 1944.
 The resultant experimental arm, designated as the "U.S. Carbine, Cal.
 30, M1E5", was fitted with a specially made 18-inch barrel (not a shortened standard M1 rifle barrel) marked "1 SA 2-44" and a pantograph metal stock that folded underneath the rifle.
 The receiver was marked "U.S. Carbine/Cal. .30 M1E5/Springfield/Armory/1".
 It was designated as a carbine and not a rifle.

 Other than the folding stock, the basic M1 rifle was essentially unchanged with the exception of the short barrel, a correspondingly shortened operating rod (and spring) and the lack of a front handguard.
 The overall length was 37½ inches and it weighed approximately 8 lbs., 6 ozs.

 The M1E5 "Garand carbine" was tested at Aberdeen Proving Ground in May 1944.
 It was determined that while accuracy at 300 yards was on par with the standard M1 rifle, recoil, muzzle blast and flash were excessive.
 It was recommended that a pistol grip be installed, which was done for subsequent testing.